Coscinium fenestratum: Use

 Coscinium fenestratum has a long history as a medicinal plant in the various traditional medicines of the region where it grows.
-This includes Ayurveda, Unani and Siddha medicine in India, Sinhala medicine in Sri Lanka, the Kru Khmer healing traditions in Cambodia, traditional Vietnamese medicine of Thuoc Nam, etc..
-The plant is used for a large variety of diseases and conditions, from fevers and diabetes to celiac disease and snake bites.
+This includes Ayurveda, Unani and Siddha medicine in India, Sinhala medicine in Sri Lanka, the Kru Khmer healing traditions in Cambodia, traditional Vietnamese medicine of Thuốc Nam, etc. The plant is used for a large variety of diseases and conditions, from fevers and diabetes to celiac disease and snake bites.
 It is unclear if all these medicinal uses of C. fenestratum are backed up by science, but laboratory tests have shown that the plant has potent bioactive properties.

 There is speculation that C. fenestratum might also have found a modern use in the illegal drug market industry.

 Bioactive compounds

 The primary bioactive ingredient in Coscinium fenestratum is berberine, but also palmatine and jatrorrhizine.

 Critically endangered

 Because of the growing populations and industrialization of Asia, the demand for Coscinium fenestratum has increased manifold in the last decades, decimating the natural distribution of the plant dramatically.
 It is therefore now listed as rare and critically endangered in many of its habitats.
 Some of these habitats are designated as protected areas or national parks, but that has not safeguarded the plant from opportunistic gathering.

 Considering the entirety of C. fenestratums range, not enough field data is available as of 2015 for any reliable assessment of its global status in the IUCN Red List.
 Locally however, IUCN has categorized C. fenestratum as follows: